Lavanya Sundararaman: Early life and family

 Lavanya was born to Gayathri and Dr. R. Sundararaman.
 She is the great-granddaughter of the prominent Carnatic music vocalist, D. K. Pattammal.
 She is also the great-granddaughter of Palghat Mani Iyer, who was a mridangam maestro.

 Lavanya received music lessons during her childhood from her great-grandmother D. K. Pattammal.
 She is a disciple of her grandmother and noted singer Lalitha Sivakumar, her mother Gayathri Sundararaman, and is a niece and disciple of renowned singer Nithyasree Mahadevan.

 Lavanya has completed her post-graduate and undergraduate studies in Music at Queen Mary's College, Chennai and is pursuing her Ph.D. in Music under the guidance of Dr. M. A. Bhageerathi.

 Musical career

 Touring

 Lavanya has performed at major sabhas in India, particularly during the annual December music festival in Chennai.
-She has also presented songs and concerts in the United States of America, Canada, Sri Lanka, and other destinations.
+She has also performed songs and concerts in the United States of America, Canada, Sri Lanka, and other destinations.

 Notable performances by Lavanya have included: